Meet Our team

 Blithe Raines is the co-founder and Program Director.
 She holds a BS in Community Development with an Education emphasis.
 She has 18 years experience teaching children and youth overcoming homelessness, including 4 years as a teacher at Mustard Seed School for Homeless Children.
 Blithe oversees and trains staff, provides aftercare, advises births as a labor coach, and teams with Bridget for continual program planning.
 Blithe ensures continuity in Tubman’s youth development approach through mentoring of staff.
 She also manages the Art Beast program, training Art Beast supervisors to effectively scaffold employment skills in Tubman clients as well as providing aftercare to Tubman clients that work at or visit Art Beast.
 In 2015, Blithe transitioned into the directorship of Artenia Beast’s Academy of Play and Whimsy, a child development center.
 She will always be a strong voice in setting Tubman’s course.

-Mazelle Lolmaugh is the House Director Team Lead at Tubman House.
+Mazelle Lolmaugh is the House Director Team Lead at Waking the Village.
 House Directors are responsible for partnering with youth to build a warm home culture that nurtures all those living there through traditions, rhythms, and the development of communicative, responsive relationships.
-House Directors are a key presence in the evenings, ensuring family rhythms and community wellness are maintained.
-Mazelle has nearly 20 years of experience in the nonprofit sector with an emphasis in Youth Development.
-She has been a House Director for Tubman House since 2005, living on-site, in community with Tubman residents and their children.
-Mazelle has raised two daughters.
-Mazelle also manages other projects and administrative tasks for Tubman House as needed.
+They are a key presence in the evenings, ensuring family rhythms and community wellness are maintained.
+Mazelle has 20 years of experience in the nonprofit sector with an emphasis in Youth Development.
+She has been a House Director for Tubman House since 2005, living on-site, in community with residents and their children.
+Mazelle also manages the waitlist and other administrative tasks for Waking the Village as needed.

-Maggie Gomez is a Youth Development Director at Tubman House where she stands by young parents as they overcome homelessness and claim meaningful futures.
-In this work, Maggie is on college campuses, in hospital birth rooms, in court rooms, and on rafting trips supporting residents in new experiences.
-She helms morning meetings and leadership sessions to guide residents as they govern their communities and deepen understandings of the issues underneath homelessness.
+Maggie Gomez is a Youth Development Director at Waking the Village where she stands by young parents as they overcome homelessness and claim meaningful futures.
+In this work, Maggie is on college campuses, in hospital birth rooms, in courtrooms, and on rafting trips supporting residents in new experiences.
+She helms morning meetings, parenting classes, and leadership sessions to guide residents as they govern their communities and deepen understandings of the issues underneath homelessness.
+A graduate of Tubman House, Maggie helped launch and staff Tubman’s on-site child development center while a Tubman resident.
 Maggie is also mother to two children and brings the wisdom earned in her own experiences of parenting and overcoming homelessness.
-A graduate of Tubman House, Maggie helped launch and staff Tubman’s on-site child development center while a Tubman resident.
-In addition to her work as a Youth Development Director, Maggie also serves as Waking the Village's Outreach Director where she connects with all new applicants, interviews potential residents and connects them to resources as they wait to join a Waking the Village housing program.

-Grace Loescher serves as the Program Director at Waking the Village and the Director of the Creation District.
-Withing these positions, Grace brings unbridled energy and passion for the healing power of visual arts and dramatic performance.
-Her work includes leading a group of youth on their first trip out of the country to participate in a service learning project building homes for the homeless in Mexico, giving homeless youth a platform to self-advocate by coordinating the Sacramento Youth Action board, and connecting Tubman's graduates and residents to improvisation, spoken word, and dramatic performance to tell both their individual stories and the larger stores of the social injustices overcome in their journey.
+Grace Loescher currently serves as the founding Director of the Creation District.
+Within this role, Grace brings unbridled energy and passion for the healing power of art and social justice.
+Her work includes leading a group of youth on their first trip out of the country to participate in a service project building homes for the homeless in Mexico, giving homeless youth a platform to self-advocate by coordinating the Sacramento Youth Council, and connecting Waking the Village’s graduates and residents to improvisation, spoken word, and dramatic performance to tell both their individual stories and the larger stories of the social injustices they have overcome in their journey.
 Grace is a graduate of Rollins College in Florida with a major in Studio Art and a minor in Theatre Arts.
 As an artist, she has exhibited works of experiential art, sculpture, and installation.
+She also works as a practicing artist in the Sacramento community, producing shows, performing at local venues, and creating space for other artists to collaborate and share their work.
 Grace profoundly believes that creativity is the most important element in discovering who you are, and that all young people should be given opportunities to grow and foster a healthy creative spirit.